The ornate Hospital de Sant Pau is a grand old hospital.

 The Hospital de Sant Pau is an eclectic mix of neo-Gothic influences where bricks, glazed tiles, mosaics, and stained glass create an ornamental richness that’s hard to match.

-You might get so lost in the beauty that you’ll forget about the doctors and think the artistry of the complex itself were able to cure the sick!
+You might get so lost in the beauty that you’ll come to believe that it was the artistry of the complex itself that was able to cure the sick!

 The symmetrical complex surrounds two streets that run north to south and east to west.

-On every side you’ll find different buildings dedicated to different fields of medicine, all isolated from each other and with one or even two basements to prevent the spread of disease.
+On every side, you’ll find a different hospital building dedicated to different fields of medicine, all isolated from each other and with one or even two basements to prevent the spread of disease.

 The connection between the various buildings of Sant Pau Recinte Modernista is via a series of underground tunnels which are partially open to visitors.

 Inside you also get two huge gardens intended for growing flowers and purifying the air.